flhofer/dell_TB16_firmware/README.md

 Although an `mst.exe` is available for manual flashing, it is unreliable and buggy.
 For starters, it only sometimes reports the installed firmware version correctly.

 > [!NOTE]
-> The official update tool tends to report versions like 00.00.fd.
+> The official update tool often reports versions like 00.00.fd.
 These are error codes reported by `mst.exe` and do not appear when you perform a manual version check.

-For a few years, it has been possible to flash the chips on Linux.
+For a few years, you could flash the chips on Linux.
 You will need a recent `fwupd` package, e.g., >`v0.8` shipped in Ubuntu 23.10 or newer.
 If you don't use Linux, you can use a live USB using an official Ubuntu that ships with `fwupd` preinstalled.
-Fedora 43 has reportedly also worked, in some cases it turned out to work better than on Ubuntu distros.
+Fedora 43 has reportedly also worked; in some cases, it turned out to work better than on Ubuntu distros.

 Unlike what is suggested online, you MUST have a monitor connected to perform this update on Linux.
 This means that for MST-1, you'll need a DP or VGA connection; for MST-2, you will need a mini-DP or an HDMI screen.
 To check if both MSTs are running, type the following as root or with `sudo`